Linezolid Canon, 600 mg 10 pcs

 Nervous system disorders

-Often – headache perversion of taste (“metallic” taste in the mouth) dizziness; infrequent – convulsions hyposthesia parasthesia; frequency unknown – serotonin syndrome peripheral neuropathy.
+Often – headache, perversion of taste (“metallic” taste in the mouth), dizziness; infrequently – convulsions, hypoesthesia, paraesthesia; frequency unknown – serotonin syndrome peripheral neuropathy.

 Visual disorders

-Infrequent – blurred vision; rare – appearance of visual field defects; frequency unknown – optic neuropathy neuritis optic nerve loss vision change visual acuity change color vision.
+Uncommon: blurred vision; rarely – the appearance of visual field defects; frequency unknown – optic neuropathy optic neuritis loss of vision changes in visual acuity changes in color vision.

 Hearing and labyrinth disorders

-Often – increase of blood pressure; infrequent: arrhythmia (tachycardia) transient ischemic attack phlebitis thrombophlebitis.
+Often – increased blood pressure; uncommon: arrhythmia (tachycardia), transient ischemic attack, phlebitis, thrombophlebitis.

 Gastrointestinal disorders

-Often – diarrhea nausea vomiting localized or diffuse abdominal pain constipation dyspepsia; infrequent – pancreatitis gastritis abdominal bloating dry mouth glossitis liquid stool stomatitis discoloration of the mucous membrane of the tongue and other language disorders; rarely – superficial discoloration of dental enamel.
+Often – diarrhea nausea vomiting localized or diffuse pain in the abdomen constipation dyspepsia; infrequently – pancreatitis gastritis bloating dry mouth glossitis loose stools stomatitis discoloration of the mucous membrane of the tongue and other disorders of the tongue; rarely – superficial discoloration of tooth enamel.

-Often – changes in the results of liver function tests – increased activity of “liver enzymes” (including alanine aminotransferase (ALT) aspartate aminotransferase (ACT) alkaline phosphatase (ALP)) infrequent – increased concentration of total bilirubin.
+Often – changes in the results of liver function tests, increased activity of “liver enzymes” (including alanine aminotransferase (ALT), aspartate aminotransferase (ACT), alkaline phosphatase (ALP)) infrequently – increased concentration of total bilirubin.

 Skin disorders

-Often – rash itching; infrequent – urticaria dermatitis increased sweating; frequency unknown – bullous skin lesions (such as Stevens-Johnson syndrome toxic epidermal necrolysis) angioedema alopecia.
+Often – rash itching; uncommon – urticaria, dermatitis, increased sweating; frequency unknown – bullous skin lesions (such as Stevens-Johnson syndrome, toxic epidermal necrolysis), angioedema, alopecia.

-Often – increased concentration of urea in blood; infrequent – renal failure increased concentration of creatinine in plasma polyuria.
+Often – increased blood urea concentration; infrequently – renal failure, increased concentration of creatinine in the blood plasma, polyuria.

-Often – fever localized pain; infrequent – chills weakness thirst; pain at the site of injection (for solution for infusion).
+Often – fever, localized pain; infrequently – chills, weakness, thirst; pain at the injection site (for infusion solution).

-The following side effects when using linezolid have rarely been classified as serious: localized abdominal pain transient ischemic attack arterial hypertension.
+The following side effects with the use of linezolid in rare cases were classified as serious: localized abdominal pain, transient ischemic attack, arterial hypertension.

-In controlled clinical trials in which linezolid was used for a maximum of 28 days, only 2% of patients developed anemia.
-In another study among patients with life-threatening infections, 25% (33/1326) of patients who received linezolid less than 28 days developed anemia while when linezolid was used for more than 28 days, 123% (53/430) of patients developed anemia.
+In controlled clinical studies in which linezolid was used for a maximum of 28 days, only 2% of patients developed anemia.
+In another study of patients with life-threatening infections, 25% (33/1326) of patients treated with linezolid for less than 28 days developed anemia, while 123% (53/430) of patients treated with linezolid for more than 28 days developed anemia.

-The ratio of anemia requiring transfusion was 9% among patients receiving linezolid less than 28 days (3/33) and 15% (8/53) in cases where linezolid was used for more than 28 days.
-Side effects in children did not differ from those in adult patients.
+The incidence of anemia requiring transfusion was 9% among patients receiving linezolid for less than 28 days (3/33) and 15% (8/53) in those receiving linezolid for more than 28 days.
+Side effects in children do not differ from those in adult patients.

 Overdose

-If necessary, symptomatic therapy (including maintenance of glomerular filtration rate) is administered.
-About 30% of the dose is eliminated within 3 hours by hemodialysis.
+If necessary, symptomatic therapy is carried out (including the need to maintain the level of glomerular filtration).
+Approximately 30% of the dose is eliminated within 3 hours during hemodialysis.

-There are no data about acceleration of linezolid excretion by peritoneal dialysis or hemoperfusion.
+There is no evidence that linezolid elimination is accelerated by peritoneal dialysis or hemoperfusion.

 ---|---|